-In 2015, Niagara-on-the-Lake Hydro's debt to equity ratio was 0.72.
+In 2017, Niagara-on-the-Lake Hydro's debt to equity ratio was 0.54.
 Niagara-on-the-Lake Hydro's fiscal strategy regarding the debt to equity ratio has been to maintain a low risk debt/equity load.
-This was done to ensure that we had the borrowing capacity at favourable terms to meet the needs of the utility for planned and unexpected capital programs.
+This was done to ensure that we had the borrowing capacity at favorable terms to meet the needs of the utility for planned and unexpected capital programs.
 Keeping the company fiscally sound serves the best interests of customers and shareholders.
-While still low, the debt to equity ratio increased in 2015 due to \$5 million in new borrowing to fund the new transmission transformer and ongoing capital investments.
+The debt to equity ratio decreased in 2017 as repayments of existing debt exceeded new borrowings.

-• Profitability: Regulatory Return on Equity - Deemed (included in rates)
+Profitability: Regulatory Return on Equity - Deemed (included in rates)

 Return on equity (ROE) measures the rate of return on shareholder equity.
 ROE demonstrates an organization's profitability or how well a company uses its investments to generate earnings growth.
-Niagara-on-the-Lake Hydro's current distribution rates were approved by the OEB and include an expected (deemed) regulatory return on equity of 9.36% effective on May 1, 2014.
+Niagara-on-the-Lake Hydro's current distribution rates were approved by the OEB and include an expected (deemed) regulatory return on equity of 9.36% effective May 1, 2014.
 The OEB allows a distributor to earn within +/- 3% of the expected return on equity.
 If a distributor performs outside of this range, it may trigger a regulatory review of the distributor's financial structure by the OEB.

-Profitability: Regulatory Return on Equity - Achieved
+• Profitability: Regulatory Return on Equity - Achieved

-Niagara-on-the-Lake Hydro achieved a ROE of 8.90% in 2015, which is well within the 9.36 +/-3% range allowed by the OEB (see above paragraph).
+Niagara-on-the-Lake Hydro achieved a ROE of 9.81% in 2017, which is well within the 9.36 +/-3% range allowed by the OEB (see above paragraph).
 Actual ROE will vary from year to year based on the timing of tax expenses and capital activities.
-The average ROE over the previous 5 years (2011 to 2015) is 8.41%, which is indicative of a financially healthy organization.
+The average ROE over the previous 5 years (2013 to 2017) was 8.17%, which is indicative of a financially healthy organization.

-Note to Readers of 2015 Scorecard MD&A
+Note to Readers of 2017 Scorecard MD&A